Lower Case

 There are scientific crowns for the names of great renown

-Written down at every university
+Written down in every university

 Like Newton and Ohm, Tesla and Coulomb